seuros/jsonrpc-rails/README.md

 ### Handling Requests

-The gem automatically inserts `JSON_RPC_Rails::Middleware::Validator` into your application's middleware stack.
+The gem automatically inserts `JSONRPC_Rails::Middleware::Validator` into your application's middleware stack.
 This middleware performs the following actions for incoming **POST** requests with `Content-Type: application/json`:

 1.  **Parses** the JSON body.
 Returns a JSON-RPC `Parse error (-32700)` if parsing fails.
 2.  **Validates** the structure against the JSON-RPC 2.0 specification (single or batch).
 It performs strict validation, ensuring `jsonrpc: "2.0"`, a string `method`, optional `params` (array/object), optional `id` (string/number/null), and **no extraneous keys**.
 Returns a JSON-RPC `Invalid Request (-32600)` error if validation fails. **Note:** For batch requests, if *any* individual request within the batch is structurally invalid, the entire batch is rejected with a single `Invalid Request (-32600)` error.